instructure/instructure-ui/docs/guides/v7-upgrade-guide.md

 <!-- ///////////////////////////////////// -->

 ### Select
-Select within the ui-forms package has been removed; use [Select](/#Select) from `ui-select` instead.
+Select within the ui-forms package has been removed; use [Select](#Select) from `ui-select` instead.
 Similar to DateInput, Select is a controlled only component that will need to be composed in the consuming app.
 Examples are available for managing state within this new component.

 __Important note:__ If you do not need the level of customization that ui-select/Select provides, use SimpleSelect instead (available from the `ui-simple-select` package).
 SimpleSelect closely parallels the functionality of a standard HTML `<select>`.
 View the [SimpleSelect documentation](#SimpleSelect) for detailed examples.

+### Component Examples Loader
+If you are using the webpack component examples loader from [ui-component-examples](#ui-component-examples) note that the default functions for `renderPage` and `renderExample` are no longer supplied by the loader.
+These should be implemented in the consuming app.